TritonDataCenter/sdc-cloudapi/docs/index.md

 ## GetMachineTag (GET /:login/machines/:id/tags/:tag)

-Returns the value for a single tag on this machine.
+Returns the value for a single tag on this instance.

 Typically one calls CloudAPI endpoints with `Accept: application/json`.
 This endpoint can be called that way, or alternatively with `Accept: text/plain`